-Harry Hresh is the home of the Harry Hresh Aerospace Program for Extraterrestrial Exploration (HHAPEE) — a fictional space program dedicated to building space-inspired DIY projects using open-source and off-the-shelf technology.
+Harry Hresh is a creative technology studio and the home of the Harry Hresh Aerospace Program for Extraterrestrial Exploration (HHAPEE) — a fictional space program focused on building space-inspired DIY projects using open-source resources.

-HHAPEE serves as both an educational guide and a proof-of-concept platform, transforming ambitious space concepts into hands-on, accessible experiments.
+HHAPEE acts as an educational guide, a proof-of-concept platform, and a self-paced challenge, transforming ambitious space ideas into hands-on, engaging, and accessible experiments.

 High powered rockets launching